Skip to main content

 HOTEL PEZ ESPADA

-On 31 May 1959 the luxury five-star Hotel Pez Espada opened.
-It was an iconic hotel from that day and no history of the Costa del Sol or Torremolinos is complete without referring to it - its illustrious guests, events and galas.
-It was promoted by Madrid businessmen Luis Mato and Juan Aberola, and designed by architects Juan Jáuregui Briales and Manuel Muñoz Monasterio.
-During construction many laughed at the strange idea of building a five-star hotel on the beach, but it marked a watershed in tourism.
+The luxury five-star Hotel Pez Espada opened on 31 May 1959.
+From that day onwards, it has been an iconic hotel, and no history of the Costa del Sol or Torremolinos would be complete without reference to its illustrious guests, events and galas.
+Promoted by Madrid businessmen Luis Mato and Juan Aberola and designed by architects Juan Jáuregui Briales and Manuel Muñoz Monasterio, it was a remarkable project from the outset.
+Many laughed at the idea of building a five-star hotel on the beach during construction, but it marked a turning point in tourism.
 Read a more detailed history of Hotel Pez Espada.

-This rapid evolution was not just because of market forces but also due to a conscious decision taken in Madrid.
-Gabriel Arias-Salgado had been the first and only minister for tourism and information since the role was created in 1951.
-He and General Franco saw an opportunity to acquire much-needed foreign exchange.
+This rapid evolution was not only due to market forces, but also to a conscious decision taken in Madrid.
+Gabriel Arias-Salgado was the first and only Minister for Tourism and Information since the role was created in 1951.
+He and General Franco recognised an opportunity to acquire much-needed foreign currency.

-Spain's first-ever urban planning law had only been introduced in 1956 and it required local councils to produce a local urban plan for Madrid approval.
-The measures were slow to be adopted and in any case they were considered subordinate to other economic or national plans or initiatives.
-The second urban planning law was not improved until 1975, and no specific coastal protection law was introduced until 1987.
+Spain's first urban planning law was introduced in 1956, requiring local councils to produce local urban plans for Madrid's approval.
+These measures were slow to be adopted, and in any case, they were considered subordinate to other economic or national plans and initiatives.
+It was not until 1975 that the second urban planning law was improved, and no specific coastal protection law was introduced until 1987.

 It is also important to understand that up to this point Gibraltar airport had been the main flight access to the Costa del Sol from the west.
 Marbella was the central point, with tourist hotels such as Marbella Club and Hotel Fuerte opening in 1954 and 1957, respectively.
 GB Airways operated a daily flight from Gibraltar to Málaga.

-The Pez Espada now provided somewhere for famous Hollywood actors and actresses to stay.
-Many came to Torremolinos, some to see the town and others because they were filming nearby.
+The Hotel Pez Espada provided accommodation for famous Hollywood actors and actresses.
+Many came to Torremolinos, either to visit the town or because they were filming nearby.

 Dirk Bogarde and John Mills in the "The Singer not the Song", filmed in Alhaurín in 1961.
 Frank Sinatra stayed in 1964 while filming "Von Ryan's Express" in El Chorro.
 Anthony Quinn and George Segal visited in 1966, filming scenes from "Lost Command" and using Málaga port as a location, while most of the film was shot in Almería.
 Raquel Welsh visited in 1967 when filming "Fathom", but the famous walking down the steps in a yellow bikini scene was shot in Nerja not Torremolinos.